eliotstock/stake/README.md

 * `sudo ufw allow 5052/tcp comment 'beacon node api'`
 * `sudo ufw reload`
-* Get the local IP of your host with `ip a` and put it in as the server on the Swagger UI at https://ethereum.github.io/beacon-APIs.
+* Get the local IP of your host with `ip a` (eg. `http://192.168.20.41:5052/`)
+* You won't be able to use the Swagger UI version hosted by the Ethereum Foundation repo at https://ethereum.github.io/beacon-APIs, because it uses `https`.
+When the browser makes requests to your beacon node, they'll be over straight `http` and you'll get a `Mixed content` error on the browser console.
+You could serve the API over `https` but it's easier not to.
+* Instead just run Swagger UI locally.
+    * `git clone git@github.com:ethereum/beacon-APIs.git`
+    * `cd beacon-APIs`
+    * `python3 -m http.server 8080`
+    * Open http://localhost:8080 and set the version to `dev` (release number version will fail because we haven't built the `releases` directory).
+    * Set the `server_url` to `http://192.168.20.41:5052/`
+    * Test some API endpoints.

 ## Sedge